FAQs – Land Guardian Program

 No, there is no requirement to recertify for this program.
 If there is a significant pause in your environmental monitoring fieldwork (e.g., four years or more), we would recommend that you recertify with NRTG.
 Note: all NRTG courses include free, lifetime certification.
 Enrol once – come back anytime.

 Can I attend any portion of this program?

 Absolutely!
-First, identify an upcoming AGP program of interest and notify NRTG well in advance of the start date.
+First, identify an upcoming LGP program of interest and notify NRTG well in advance of the start date.
 We will do our best to create a free seat for past NRTG students and coordinate your attendance during the program.

 How does this program differ from the Environmental Field Skills Certificate program?

 A guardian role serves as the ‘eyes and ears’ on traditional territories.
 A guardian typically does not conduct environmental assessment work, but rather, they monitor and report upon the activities of other resource workers and related activities.

 The 120-hour (three-week) Environmental Field Skills (EFS) Certificate program provides course participants with high-quality, in-demand Environmental Monitoring field skills.
 EFS program graduates’ are qualified and capable to lead or assist with environmental monitoring and assessment of mining, hydro-electric, oil & gas, forestry, road construction, and other natural resource-related programs and projects.